 Discovery of mathematical coding of Quran

-All this goes along God’s plan who had the Quran protected in Master Tablet (85:21-22) and has the system to show the correct revealed Quran ready to use in the right time (15:9, 41:42):
+All this goes along God’s plan who had the Quran protected in Master Tablet (85:21-22) and falsehood cannot enter it of its past nor of its future (41:42), and He has provided the system in it to continue the correct revealed Quran (74:30 and 15:9):

 [Quran 85:21] Indeed, it is a glorious Quran.

 [Quran 85:22] In a preserved master tablet.

 [Quran 41:42] The falsehood cannot enter it of its past nor of its future, a revelation from Wise, Praiseworthy.

 [Quran 15:9] Indeed, we have revealed the reminder, and indeed, we will certainly be protector of it.

 Since the discovery of mathematical coding of the Quran was destined for 1400 years later and the reform of the Arabic script was actually allowed over a long period of time to prepare for the appearance of God’s miracle of the Quran.
 The complexity of the miracle would not be understood by these early generations of Muslims and the miracle was destined for the people of the computer era.
 Muhammad and many generations after him would not grasp the mathematical formulas that needed a computer to present to the world.
 That was also a reason the text of the early Quran did not have all that was involved in the miracle as the Hamzas, the dagger alifs (superscript alifs), the numbering of the verses and suras.